-For $n \ge 4$, our formula det A is a sum with at least 24 terms, and so is not easy to compute by hand.
-We will describe a better way of computing determinants today.
+For $n \ge 4$, our formula for det A is a sum with at least 24 terms, which is not easy to compute by hand (or with a computer, for slightly larger n).
+We will describe a better way to compute determinants today.